august-in-august/EEG-data-processing/README.md

 - `.set` *convert edf after preprocessing as a dataset of eeglab program, for further processing, you can import .set to **eeglab** directly and make use of that set file, for example, for further manual noise rejection*
 -  when process all data under folder, program will generate extra two xlxs files
    - `absolute_power.xlsx` *absolute results for all data processed, separated with tab*
-   - `relative_power.xlsx` *absolute results for all data processed, separated with tab*
+   - `relative_power.xlsx` *realative results for all data processed, separated with tab*

 ### Run whole project  :star:
 - OPT 1.
 Run non GUI python program.